VictoriaTaiwan/OverlayTranslator/README.md

-Desktop overlay translator which allows user to select area on screen for further text recognition and translation.
+Tray overlay translator for desktops which allows user to select area on screen for further text recognition and translation.

 <img src="https://github.com/user-attachments/assets/8674fa2a-4610-4f61-a873-4aee376f2a0e"/>